-11.1.
-Reallocation of funds from one expense heading of the approved budget to another, as detailed in the Grant Agreement, requires written permission from FightMND.

-11.2.
-Grantees will be required to complete a Grant Agreement Amendment Application detailing any and all proposed changes to the project.
-Applications must be submitted (where possible) at least eight weeks prior to the changes taking place, and submitted for approval to the FightMND Research Co-ordinator, Dr Davor Stanic, by email at researchgrants@fightmnd.org.au.
-FightMND must be kept informed at all times of any changes to the original grant funded and the Grant Agreement.
+- 11.1.
+Reallocation of funds from one expense heading of the approved budget to another, as detailed in the Grant Agreement, requires written permission from FightMND. - 11.2.
+Grantees will be required to submit a letter to FightMND detailing any and all proposed changes to the project, and complete a Grant Agreement Deed of Variation.
+Letters/Deeds of Variation must be submitted at least eight weeks prior to the changes taking place, and submitted for approval to FightMND by email to Dr Davor Stanic at researchgrants@fightmnd.org.au.
+FightMND must be kept informed at all times of any changes to the original grant funded and the Grant Agreement. - 11.3.

-11.3.
 Any request for major changes in the terms of the IMPACT grant, e.g. for additional staff or budget items, must be made in the form of a new and separate grant application, which will be considered in competition with all other new applications.